1g4-mirror/pv/docs/pv.1.md

     This can be useful if you have a pipeline which generates data (your input) quickly but you don\'t know the size, and you wish to pass it to some slower process, once all of the input has been generated and you know its size, so you can see its progress.
-Note that when doing this with relatively small amounts of data, "**\--no-splice**" may be preferable so that pipe buffering doesn\'t affect the progress display.

 ## Alternative operating modes